IcaroCreativa/Login-registration-microservice/README.md

-#
-Welcome to the API for the CRUD user app!
-This API, written in Python and using the Flask framework, allows you to perform create, read, update, and delete operations on user data stored in a MySQL database.

-## Tehcnologies

-To use the API, you must have the CRUD user app running on its own server.
-Before launching the app, please follow the steps below:

 Install Flask and the Flask-MySQL connector using pip install flask flask-mysql.
 Import Flask and Flask-MySQL into your app.py file with from flask import Flask and from flaskext.mysql import MySQL.